" reliable machinery, supplied by engineers "

 This accessory greatly enhances the cleaning ability of any jet washer.
 A narrow concentrated jet cuts through stubborn grime at very high pressure (remember pressure is force per area, so smaller area results in higher force).
 The nozzle also rotates at very high speed to compensate for covering only a small area.

 Some typical uses :- Wash barnacles off hulls on boats using very high pressure jet and turbo nozzle.
 Wash earth and mud from diggers, dumpers, and other construction plant.
 Clean mud from wheels and tyres on lorries before leaving muddy construction sites.
 Wash poultry and animal sheds before restocking.
 Wash agricultural buildings prior to temporary storage of grain at harvest.
-Cleaning of winter grime and moss from patios, driveways and paths.
+Outdoor cleaning of winter grime and moss from decking, patios, driveways and paving.
 Pre-foam, wash and rinse vehicles by car valet businesses.
 Cleaning of oil and grease from engines or machinery prior to repair.
 Wash dung from cattle floats or horse boxes, and cleaning of stables.
 Cleaning of lorries between loads.
 Cleaning of concrete walls, removal of moss from roofs.
+Washing of fleet vehicles in the transport business.

-“We are the best supplier to fulfill your pressure washer requirements”
+“We are the best supplier to fulfill your jet wash requirements”